-Now, before we get into the important info of how you can watch 'The Kingdom' right now, here are some useful insights about the DR, SVT fantasy flick.
+Now, before we get into what you need to know of how you can watch 'The Kingdom' right now, here are some finer points about the DR, SVT fantasy flick.
 The Kingdom starring Ernst-Hugo Järegård, Kirsten Rolffes, Holger Juul Hansen, Søren Pilmark has a Not Rated rating, a runtime of about 4 hr 35 min.
-The movie received a user score of 78/100 on TMDb, which was calculated from reviews from 253 real users.
+The movie received a user score of 78/100 on TMDb, which is based on reviews from 253 contributing users.

-Curious where to watch 'The Kingdom' wherever you like to watch?
-Discovering a streaming service to buy, rent, download, or watch the Lars von Trier-directed movie via subscription can be a huge pain, so we here at Moviefone want to take the pressure off.
+In the mood to watch 'The Kingdom' wherever you like to watch?
+Finding a streaming service to buy, rent, download, or view the Lars von Trier-directed movie via subscription can be confusing, so we here at Moviefone want to do right by you.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'The Kingdom' on each platform when they are available.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'The Kingdom' on each platform when they are available.
 'The Kingdom' is currently available to rent, purchase, or stream via subscription on MUBI in the US.

 Watch 'The Kingdom' In Theaters